Why Are We Attracted to the People We Are?

 and your karma will dissolve like a dream."

 - Sri Nisagardatta Maharaj, I Am That (411)

-To take it down a few notches...
+To take it a few levels deeper...

 According to the above passage by spiritual teacher Sri Nisargadatta Maharaj, "the root cause" of all "desires" is "the longing for the self."